 Some users have reported that the Allow remote connections to this computer are greyed out and by default, the Don’t allow remote connections to this computer is checked.
 In this post, we will present the solution to this issue.

 To enable Remote Desktop in Windows 10, you have to check a few settings and enable them.
 The first setting is to check the Remote assistance is enabled or not, then you need to check that Allow remote connections to this computer are enabled or not.
-Both settings are very important to access RDP on Windows machine.
+Both settings are very important to access RDP on a Windows machine.

 Remote Desktop option greyed out